-Žrnovo is an old village located in the northeastern part of the island of Korčula.
-It is 4 km away from the town of Korcula. Žrnovo consists of several hamlets: Prvo Selo, Brdo, Kampuš and Postrana.
+An old village located in the northeastern part of the island of Korčula called Žrnovo, located 4 km away from the town of Korcula. Žrnovo consists of several hamlets: Prvo Selo, Brdo, Kampuš and Postrana.
 Hamlets with its bays has about 1,300 inhabitants.

 This village is mentioned in historical archives in 1307, but numerous findings indicate even earlier inhabitants of the area.

 A few kilometers south of Postrana and above the bay Rasohatica is an important archaeological site of Korcula island – Jakasova špilja (Jakas Cave).
-This cave was accidentally discovered in 1916.
-Recent research shows that Jakas cave was inhabited from the Middle Neolithic times.
-The remains of animal bones, the fireplace and the works of pottery were found in the cave.
+Accidentally discovered in 1916. was Jakas Cave.
+Furthermore, resent research shows Jakas Cave was inhabited since the Middle Neolithic times.
+The remains of animal bones, fireplaces and the works of pottery were found in the cave.

-In 2015 cave has become a cultural good of the Republic of Croatia.
+In 2015 the cave had become a cultural good of the Republic of Croatia.
 Jakasova špilja and Vela spila in Vela Luka are very important archaeological sites on the island.

 Žrnovo is not only a place full of historical remains and natural features, it’s also very famous for its traditional delicacies– Žrnovski makaruni. Žrnovski makaruni are authentic dish that is prepared according to a recipe dating back more than 400 years.
 You can taste it in Korcula’s restaurants, agrotourism but also on traditional gastronomic – entertainment event “Makarunada”.
 This event is organized every year in August.